geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Plemmyra, Cumos, Clydon, rage in vain,
 Retreating still, they yet the fight maintain.
 And now they came where, slain by Pyros hand,
-A heap of dead o'erspread the burden'd laud ; 820
+A heap of dead o'erspread the burden'd laud; 820

 There young Asbestos lay, depriv'd of breath,
 Tho' pale and cold, yet lovely e'en in death.